axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-welcome-widget.rst

    ``welcomeImageFit``: the property is used to specify how an image should be resized to fit its container.
 There are four options:

         ``NONE``: The image is not resized.
+If it is bigger than the container, its center will be shown partially, if it is smaller than the container, it is shown centered in the container.

         ``FILL``: The image is resized to fill the given dimension.
+The image will be distorted if the aspect ratios of image and container  differ.

-        ``COVER``: The image keeps its aspect ratio and fills the given dimension.
+        ``COVER``: The image will keep its aspect ratio and be resized and cropped such that it fills the container completely.

-        ``CONTAIN``: The image keeps its aspect ratio, but is resized to fit within the given dimension.
+        ``CONTAIN``: The image will keep its aspect ratio and will be resized such that it is shown completely within the container, showing empty side- or top/bottom bars.

-This widget also support user to upload an image as background.
-This feature only available when user configure widget directly on Portal.
+You may upload a background image by configuring the widget directly in Portal.